CarolineRibeiro19/wizer2/README.md

 # 5. Press Run (Shift + F10) or use the ▶️ Run button in Android Studio

+---

-### 📱 Sensor/Device Integration
+## 📱 Sensor Integration

-This app currently does not require any physical sensors (e.g. accelerometer, GPS, etc.).
+This app currently does **not** require any physical sensors (e.g. accelerometer, GPS, etc.).
 All features are accessed via touch and require internet connectivity.

+---

-### Authors
+## 👨‍💻 Authors

 - Caroline Ribeiro
 - Mateus da Fonte
 - Victor Milhomem